 Has Many, and

-You can customize how any object shows up in the object inspector, and
+Library authors can customize how any object will display in the Inspector.